Frequently asked questions

 Do I get holidays?

 Absolutely!
 You will receive two weeks at Christmas and Easter of each academic year.
-Moreover, between the first and second years of the programme, you will be free from early August until early September, although where you travel may be limited depending on your visa.
+Moreover, between the first and second years of the course, you will be free from early August until early September, although where you travel may be limited depending on your visa.

 Do I have to attend the second-year Student Conference?

 Yes – this is compulsory.
 The Student Conference is an integral part of the EMJMD ACES+ and, above all, an important learning event.
 The conference will give you the opportunity to present your work to an audience of academics and industry partners, meet a wide range of industry representatives, and also reconnect with the rest of your student cohort.

 FAQs specific to Erasmus Mundus Scholarship Holders: